yuno-payments/yuno-docs/docs/Payment Features/payment-amount-details.md

 ## Discounts

-You can use the `additional_data.order.discounts` array to specify any discounts applied to the transaction.
-This field is intended for informational purposes only—the values listed in `discounts` should already be reflected in the final transaction amount and are not deducted separately.
+You can use the `additional_data.order.discounts` array to provide information about any discounts applied to a transaction.
+This field is for informational purposes only.
+The discounts listed in this array should already be included in the final transaction amount—they are not subtracted automatically by the system.

-For example, the following request shows how to indicate that a $500 discount is included as part of a $5,000 total transaction amount.
+The following example demonstrates how to indicate that a $500 discount has been applied to a total transaction amount of $5,000.

 ```json Example
 curl --request POST \